I had a dream one night. This was what came to me:

-The desires of my heart so I can give him back so he can serve you. he will tell the world and show the world the he is the miracle!!
+The desire of my heart.
+Give him to me so I can give him back and he can serve you.
+He will tell the world and show the world the he is the miracle!!
 To show people to believe.

 The Lord spoke to me for the very first time when I was 14 years old.
 He said, “You are going to be part of something great!”
 And that was it.
 That was the first time and the only time that I had ever heard his voice.
 I didn’t really understand but I took it in.
 I locked it in my heart and just held onto it.

-But I trusted.
+But I trusted in Him.
 Even on days when I felt like giving up… I trusted in Him.
 Faith as small as a mustard seed.
 I would visualize this mustard in the palm of my hand.
 And I would close my hand, and squeeze it.
 And feel it.
-And I would make sure every day that this mustard was there.
+And I would make sure every day that this mustard seed was there.
 Because if I had this mustard of faith… I knew that God was still in control.

 After the twins were born ALIVE… I knew the hard part had just begun.
 It was difficult to keep him alive while I was pregnant, I knew it was going to be much more difficult to keep him alive out of my belly.
 This was the game changer.
-The was the level up of faith.
+And I was completely out of any control.
+This felt like a greater level of faith I never realized I had.
 This was where I was going to learn to be bold in this fight.
-I was go

 While the twins were in the NICU, we were faced with a lot of struggles.
 Matthew, in his first 5 months had 9 surgeries.
 He was the smallest baby at that hospital to be put on dialysis.
 So all of his care was brand new.
 Matthew had 4 nurses who primarily took care of him.
 He was a tough case, but they took on the challenge.